learn-co-curriculum/hs-advanced-ruby-project-setup/README.md

 ### `app` directory

+This folder holds our MVC directories.

+#### `controllers` directory

+This folder holds our application controller file - `application_controller.rb`.
+Our application controller will be responsible for finding the appropriate views (.erb files with HTML/CSS and embedded Ruby) for each page that the user visits and the correct models (the Ruby code when the applications needs to interact with the database).

+#### `models` directory

+This folder holds the logic (Ruby code) behind our application.
+We'll start out with just a `tweet.rb` file with a Tweet class for now.
+This tweet class will be used to create new instances of tweets and to eventually interact with the database.

+#### `views` directory

+This directory holds the code that will be displayed in the browser.
+In a Sinatra app we use .erb files instead of .html files because .erb files allow us to include regular, old HTML tags AND special erb tags which contain Ruby code.
+We'll start out with just one file `tweets.erb` which will display the tweets we create.

-### `models` directory
+### `config` directory

-This folder holds the logic behind your program.
-If you were building facebook you would save your user.rb file with a User class in this directory.
+This directory holds an `environment.rb` file.
+We'll be using this file to connect up all the files in our application to the appropriate gems and to each other.

-#### `public` directory
+### `public` directory

 The `public` directory holds our front-end assets.
-In the example above, it holds a `stylesheets` directory where all of our stylesheets are located.
-Javascript directories and any other front-end assets (like image files) would be stored in `public` as well.
+In the example above, it holds a `css` directory with a stylesheet.
+Javascript directories and any other front-end assets (like image files) should also be stored in `public`.

-### `views` directory
-In a Sinatra app we use .erb files instead of .html files because .erb files allow us to include regular, old HTML tags AND special erb tags which contain Ruby code.

-#### `application_controller.rb` file

-Our `application_controller.rb` inherits from `Sinatra::Base`, which means it inherits all kinds of functionality from the Sinatra gem.
-This includes the ability to set up routes that correspond to URLs and to display the appropriate .erb files (with HTML/CSS and embedded Ruby) in the browser.

-#### `config.ru` file
+### `config.ru` file

-A `config.ru` file is necessary if you are using a deployment tool such as `shotgun` (see `Gemfile`).
-It specifies to our app handler what files should be run in order to initialize a new instance of our Sinatra application.
+A `config.ru` file is necessary if you are using a deployment tool such as `rackup` (the ru stands for rackup) to start up a server.
+It specifies where to find the application controller so that a new instance of our Sinatra application can be initialized.

-#### `Gemfile`
+### `Gemfile`

 This holds a list of all the gems needed to run the application.
-For example, we need the `shotgun` gem to get a server started on our computer.
+For example, we'll be using the `pry` gem to test out and debug our application.
 All of the gems in a Gemfile can be downloaded by running the command `bundle install` from our terminal.